-- District of Columbia, U.S. Supreme Court, U.S. Court of International Trade, U.S. Court of Federal Claims, and numerous U.S. Courts of Appeals and U.S. District Courts
+- District of Columbia, U.S. Supreme Court, U.S. Court of International Trade, U.S. Court of Federal Claims, U.S. District Court for the District of Columbia, and every U.S. Court of Appeals

 - Deputy Assistant Attorney General, Civil Division, Federal Programs Branch, U.S. Department of Justice (2017-2019)

 Profiled in The National Law Journal as DOJ's "point man in court" and "first line of defense" and described as "very, very sharp" with "outstanding litigation judgment"

 The Legal 500 United States, recommended lawyer in appellate law (2016-2017) and telecoms (2020)

 Law360: rising star in telecommunications (2016) and "Legal Lion," Weekly Verdict Column (2014)